North Carolina wins court piracy case over Blackbeard's ship

 The 21st century dispute arose over the Queen Anne's Revenge, which ran aground more than 300 years ago.

-The ship is the property of the state, but under an agreement, North Carolina-based Nautilus Productions has for nearly two decades documented the ship's salvage.
+The ship is the property of the state, but under an agreement North Carolina-based Nautilus Productions has for nearly two decades documented the ship's salvage.
 In the process, the company copyrighted photos and videos.

 North Carolina first posted photos on a state website, and later put videos on a YouTube channel and included a photo in a newsletter.
 Nautilus sued in federal court, but the federal appeals court in Richmond, Virginia, ruled North Carolina could not be sued.